gek64/SignalPortable/README.md

 * Easily uninstall, clean and reset.

 ## Start with system proxy
 * Signal does not currently automatically use the system proxy.
-If you want to start Signal with system proxy, download [Start signal with system proxy.bat](https://github.com/gek64/SignalPortable/raw/refs/heads/main/Start%20signal%20with%20system%20proxy.bat) and put it together with SignalPortable.exe, then use this .bat file to start Signal Portable.
+If you want to start Signal with system proxy, download [Start signal with system proxy.bat](https://github.com/gek64/SignalPortable/raw/refs/heads/main/Start%20signal%20with%20system%20proxy.bat) and put it together with SignalPortable.exe, then use `Start signal with system proxy.bat` to start Signal Portable.

 ## Auto Start
 * Do not use the auto start feature in Signal, download [Auto start enable.bat](https://github.com/gek64/SignalPortable/raw/refs/heads/main/Auto%20start%20enable.bat) [Auto start disable.bat](https://github.com/gek64/SignalPortable/raw/refs/heads/main/Auto%20start%20disable.bat) and put them together with SignalPortable.exe, run `Auto start enable.bat` or `Auto start enable.bat` if needed